MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-util-and-setieproxy.md

 # bitsadmin util and setieproxy

-Set proxy settings to use when transferring files using a service account.
+Set the proxy settings to use when transferring files using a service account.

 **BITSAdmin 1.5 and earlier**: Not supported.